baldurbjarnason/this-is-not-a-book/index.md

 ---
-title: "Writing in the age of the web"
+title: "Writing in the <br>age of the web"
 date: "2015-07-25 14:32:24"
 ---